MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control: Introduction

-Empirically, we conduct extensive experiments on CityFlow \cite{zhang2019cityflow} in Hangzhou (China), Jinan (China), New York (USA), and Shenzhen (China) road networks under various traffic patterns and demonstrate that the proposed method substantially outperforms existing methods and shows superior adaptivity.
+We conduct extensive experiments on CityFlow \cite{zhang2019cityflow} in public datasets Hangzhou (China), Jinan (China), New York (USA), and our derived dataset Shenzhen (China) road networks under various traffic patterns, and empirically demonstrate that our proposed method can achieve state-of-the-art performances over the above scenarios.
+Furthermore, our method shows superior adaptivity in transfer experiments.
+In summary, the main contributions of this paper are concluded as three aspects:

+1) The traffic signal control is modeled as a meta-learning problem over a set of related tasks, and a novel method MetaVIM is proposed to learn decentralized policy to handle large-scale traffic lights.

+2) A learnable latent variable is introduced to represent task-specific information by performing approximate inference on the task, and make the policy function shareable across the tasks.

+3) A novel intrinsic reward is designed to tackle the challenge of unstable policy learning in dynamically changing traffic environments.
+We show that this design will drive agents to learn effective decentralized policies.

+The paper is structured as follows.
+We describe the related work in Section~\ref{sec:related_work}, and the MARL setting in Section~\ref{sec:problem_statement}.
+Section~\ref{sec:method} introduces the details of the proposed method.
+Section~\ref{sec:experiments} presents experimental results that empirically demonstrate the efficacy of MetaVIM.
+Finally, conclusions and future work are discussed in Section~\ref{sec:conclusions}.